 - 1.4.
-Senior Managers of the organisation, including Strategic Directors, Assistant Directors and Heads of Service, shall (jointly with the Director of Finance) propose a revenue and capital budget to Cabinet for each service, within their budget guidelines set by the Cabinet. - 1.5.
-Senior Managers must produce a monitoring report every month on the progress and projected spend of their approved revenue and capital budgets within agreed timescales. - 1.6.
-Senior Managers are responsible for ensuring that there is a nominated budget holder responsible for controlling each part of their total budget.
-Senior
+Senior leaders of the organisation, including the Chief Executive, Executive Directors, Assistant Directors and Heads of Service have individual and collective responsibility, as well as members, to ensure that the fundamental principles as established by the Cadbury Report on "the financial aspects of corporate governance", namely openness, integrity, and accountability, are established through compliance with Financial Regulations. - 1.5.
+Senior leaders shall (jointly with the Executive Director for Finance) propose a revenue and capital budget to Cabinet for each service, within their budget guidelines set by the Cabinet.

-- Managers will align budgetary accountability with managerial responsibility when nominating budget holders for the use of resources as closely as possible. - 1.7.
-Each Senior Manager is responsible for the effective operation of the relevant financial systems to the extent that they are operated or controlled within their directorate, taking into account the advice of the Director of Finance.
+- 1.6.
+Senior leaders must produce a monitoring report every month on the progress and projected spend of their approved revenue and capital budgets within agreed timescales. - 1.7.
+Senior leaders are responsible for ensuring that there is a nominated budget holder responsible for controlling each part of their total budget.
+Senior leaders will align budgetary accountability with managerial responsibility when nominating budget holders for the use of resources as closely as possible. - 1.8.
+Senior leaders will be accountable, via the annual performance framework, for managing revenue and capital budget variations within annually agreed tolerances.
+In turn they are responsible for ensuring their nominated budget holders are similarly held to account. - 1.9.
+Each senior leader is responsible for the effective operation of the relevant financial systems to the extent that they are operated or controlled within their directorate, taking into account the advice of the Executive Director for Finance.